bcgov/aps-infra-platform/documentation/how-to/api-discovery.md

   instead
 - [Protect an API](/concepts/protect-api.md) (optional)

-You should also be familiar with these Concepts:
+You should also be familiar with these concepts:

 - [API Directory](/concepts/api-directory.md)